 One thing that does improve your chances of catching the show is to venture beyond the cities.
 Due to lack of light pollution, it’s best to choose rural areas for your accommodation, with coastal areas increasing the odds even more.
 The skies here will be much clearer and improve visibility.

 Many choose to witness the breath-taking events in Western Iceland.
 In fishing villages like Akranes, Borganes, and the Snaefellsnes peninsula, you can find great settings to set up camp and watch.
+You might even be able to do some sustainable whale watching while you wait for the light show to begin.

 If you aren’t venturing out of Reykjavik, the Grotta Lighthouse is a great spot.
 Another spot that may be dark enough is near the dome-shaped building Perlan (The Pearl), close to Oskjulid, or at Hljomskalagardur Park.